zunzun/pyQt5Fit/README.txt

-Current status: in progress, plots will not display

-Welcome to pyQt5Fit, an example of creating a cross-platform curve and surface fitting application using tkinter and the pyeq3 fitting library. see http://commonproblems.readthedocs.io/en/latest/
+Welcome to pyQt5Fit, an example of creating a cross-platform curve and surface fitting application using pyQt5 and the pyeq3 fitting library. see http://commonproblems.readthedocs.io/en/latest/